USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ## 7.2 Diagnostic and Advanced CMAQ Output Files

-Along with the basic outputs detailed in the previous section, CMAQ can be configured to output several auxiliary files for diagnosing model purposes.
+Along with the standard output files detailed in the previous section, CCTM can be configured to output several auxiliary files for diagnostic model purposes.
 Each option is controlled by its corresponding environment variable.
-For logical value TRUE/T is equivalent to Y and FALSE/F is equivalent to N.
+For logical values, TRUE/T is equivalent to Y and FALSE/F is equivalent to N.

 <a id=floor></a>
 ### FLOOR: concentration-reset diagnostics file
 [Return to Table 7-1](#floor_t)

-This optional ASCII file contains specific gridboxes/timesteps in which species with negative concentrations are reset to zero.
+This optional ASCII file contains specific gridcells/timesteps in which species with negative concentrations are reset to zero.
 The location and name of the file is set by the FLOOR_FILE environment variable.

 <a id=pmdiag></a>
 ### CTM_PMDIAG_1: CCTM instantaneous hourly aerosol diagnostics file